Warm weather all year round.

 Tour Coconut Grove – Miami’s Oldest Continually Inhabited Neighborhood

-If you’d like to dig deeper in Miami’s history, we suggest you head to Coconut Grove.
+If you’d like to dig deeper into Miami’s history, we suggest you head to Coconut Grove.
 In fact, that’s exactly where Vizcaya is located.
 So, you’ll be just continuing your tour around Miami’s oldest district.

 Coconut Grove owes its foundation to early Bahamian settlers who established it back in 1873.